Archaeoraptor

 "Archaeoraptor" is the informal generic name for a fossil chimera from China in an article published in National Geographic magazine in 1999.
 The magazine claimed that the fossil was a "missing link" between birds and terrestrial theropod dinosaurs.
 Even before this publication, there had been severe doubts about the fossil's authenticity.
 Further scientific study showed it to be a forgery constructed from rearranged pieces of real fossils from different species.
-Zhou et al. found that the head and upper body belong to a specimen of the primitive fossil bird Yanornis.
-A 2002 study found that the tail belongs to a small winged dromaeosaur, Microraptor, named in 2000.
+The tail is part of the holotype of Microraptor zhaoianus, a small winged dromaeosaur named in 2000.
+Zhou et al. (2002) found that the head and upper body belong to a specimen of the primitive fossil bird Yanornis.
 The legs and feet belong to an as yet unknown animal.

 The scandal brought attention to illegal fossil deals conducted in China.
 Although "Archaeoraptor" was a forgery, many true examples of feathered dinosaurs have been found and demonstrate the evolutionary connection between birds and other theropods.

 Scandal

-"Archaeoraptor" was unveiled at a press conference held by National Geographic magazine in October 1999.
-At the same press conference, plans were announced to return the fossil to Chinese authorities, as it was illegally exported.
-In November 1999 National Geographic featured the fossil in an article written by art editor Christopher Sloan.
-The article in general discussed feathered dinosaurs and the origin of birds.
-It claimed the fossil was "a missing link between terrestrial dinosaurs and birds that could actually fly" and informally referred to it as "Archaeoraptor liaoningensis", announcing it would later be formally named as such.
-This name means "ancient raptor of Liaoning".
-This drew immediate criticism from Storrs L. Olson, Curator of Birds at the National Museum of Natural History in Washington, D.C.
-Writing in Backbone, the newsletter of his museum, he denounced the publication of a scientific name in a popular journal, without peer review, as a "nightmare".

-On February 3, 2000, National Geographic issued a press release stating that the fossil could be a composite and that an internal investigation had begun.
-In that same month Bill Allen, National Geographic editor, told Nature that he was "furious" to learn that the fossil might have been faked.
-In the March issue, in the forum section, a letter from Dr. Xu Xing pointed out that the tail section probably did not match the upper body.
-In October 2000 National Geographic published the results of their investigation, in an article written by Pulitzer Prize-winning investigative journalist Lewis M. Simons.
-Simons concluded that the fossil was a composite and that virtually everyone involved in the project had made some mistakes.